 Current Physical Activity and P.E.
 Policies and Practices.
 Respondents indicated whether they currently have a district policy or practice adopted from a list of promising policies and/or strategies for improving physical activity during P.E. class, during the school day (other than P.E.), and before and after school.
 Policy adoption rates are listed in Figures 3, 4, and 5.
-The P.E. policy most likely to be adopted was "schools shall have sufficient and safe P.E. equipment"; the P.E. policy least likely to be adopted was "increase the required minutes for P.E. class to meet national recommendations (not less than 300 minutes/10 days for middle/high school)"; and the P.E. policy with the highest "don't know" responses was "students shall engage in moderate to vigorous physical activity for at least 50 percent of P.E. time."
+The P.E. policy most likely to be adopted was "schools shall have sufficient and safe P.E. equipment"; the P.E. policy least likely to be adopted was "increase the required minutes for P.E. class to meet national recommendations (not less than 300 minutes/10 days in elementary school; not less than 450 minutes/10 days for middle/high school)"; and the P.E. policy with the highest "don't know" responses was "students shall engage in moderate to vigorous physical activity for at least 50 percent of P.E. time."